frissyn/celeste-saves/docs/savedata.md

 # SaveData

-The Celeste savefile is written and parsed in the [XML 1.0](https://www.w3.org/TR/xml/) file format.
+The Celeste savefile is written and parsed in the XML 1.0[**](https://www.w3.org/TR/xml/) file format.
 All relevant elements are children under the `SaveData` parent element.
 The `SaveData` element declares two XML namespaces:

 ```xml
 <SaveData xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xmlns:xsd="http://www.w3.org/2001/XMLSchema">
 ```

+The following documentation covers all child elements of the `SaveData` element.

 #### Version